Basics

 • Editor — where you build and configure each game.

-• System — settings for your whole location: hardware, connections, system-wide devices and automations, media, and staff.
+• System — settings for your whole location: hardware, connections, location-wide devices and logic, outside services, and media.

 The Dashboard

 The Dashboard is where most shifts start.
-It shows every game you’ve set up, each with its current status (running, paused, idle, or finished), its countdown, and how far along its objectives are.
-From here you can jump straight into a game’s control page or its editor.
+It shows every game you’ve set up as a card, each with its current status (running, paused, idle, or finished), its countdown, how far along its objectives are, that game’s recent activity, and its all-time record.
+From here you can jump straight into a game’s control page or its editor — and, when a game has a camera wall, open that wall in its own window.

 Switching between games